VincentHuynh1016/Lab-Report-5/lab5.md

 <img width="1217" alt="Screenshot 2023-12-03 at 3 22 45 PM" src="https://github.com/VincentHuynh1016/Lab-Report-5/assets/114731503/3df5dfd9-a9f8-4093-b5c7-a1f15fc66275">

 Response:
-After rectifying the issues in my code, particularly the use of 'if [ $? -ne 0 ];', which essentially checks for a compilation error and proceeds to execute the subsequent code even in the presence of an error, I've revised the logic to promptly echo a compilation error message and exit the script.
+Having addressed issues in my code, specifically addressing the problematic use of 'if [ $? -ne 0 ];', a condition that incorrectly allowed the execution of subsequent code despite a compilation error, I've refined the logic.
+The script now effectively utilizes the `echo` command to communicate a concise compilation error message and gracefully exits when encountering such errors.

 # Part 4